Thursday, February 13, 2025

 Plus ca change, plus c'est la meme chose

-The back is just beginning to recover.
+The back yard is just beginning to recover.
 It will never be the same lush, bushy, shaded area it was before Beryle, but it is certainly greener.
 I have just let it go to see what grows naturally in the striking sun, sea breeze and stones.
-It's hot out there!
+It's hot and bright out there!
 Lots of vervain popping up.
 We have had several storms since Beryle, but no hurricanes.
 Lots and lots of rain and extreme heat.
 It is too hot to even go to the beach and the seawater is way too warm

-Since the last post we have had the Olympics, USA Democratic Convention, the 'debate'
+Since the last post, we have had the Olympics, USA Democratic Convention, the 'debate'

 No news really, just local life bumping along the unpredictable road going nowhere.
 Economic life is stagnant.
 The government is making all kinds of wild promises, as governments do.